fortran-lang/fortran-lang.org/learn/intrinsics/CONJG.md

     print *, dz
     print *

-    arr(1,:)=[(-1.0, 2.0),( 3.0, 4.0),( 5.0,-6.0)]
+    ! the function is elemental so it can take arrays arr(1,:)=[(-1.0, 2.0),( 3.0, 4.0),( 5.0,-6.0)]
     arr(2,:)=[( 7.0,-8.0),( 8.0, 9.0),( 9.0, 9.0)]
     arr(3,:)=[( 1.0, 9.0),( 2.0, 0.0),(-3.0,-7.0)]